Sertraline (as sertraline hydrochloride)

 severe stomach or abdominal pain

-symptoms of hyperglycaemia (high blood sugar): feeling hungry, thirsty and/or frequent
+symptoms of hyperglycaemia (high blood sugar) such as feeling hungry, thirsty and/or

 agitation, anxiety, dizziness, feeling tense and restless, tired, drowsy, lack of